Deploy SonarQube on Kubernetes

 To make the SonarQube service accessible from outside of your cluster, you most likely need an ingress.
 Creating a new ingress is also covered by the Helm chart.
 See the following section for help with creating one.

-The SonarSource Helm chart has an optional dependency to the NGINX-ingress helm chart.
+The SonarSource Helm chart has an optional dependency on the NGINX-ingress helm chart.
 If you already have NGINX-ingress present in your cluster, you can use it.

 If you want to install NGINX as well, add the following to your